MSCI says investors do not expect Biden to change China share restrictions quickly

 "Whether the spirit of the order was to have everything excluded, that's an open question," Lieblich said.

+"MSCI’s stated decision not to remove these firms' subsidiaries and affiliates underscores the need for Congress to take further action," he said in a statement.

+"If any future Administration were to reverse course, it would be a clear signal that they are putting the interests of the Chinese Communist Party and Wall Street above the interests of American workers and mom and pop investors."

-(Reporting by Ross Kerber in Boston; Additional reporting Alexandra Alper in Washington; Editing by Sonya Hepinstall)
+(Reporting by Ross Kerber in Boston and Alexandra Alper in Washington; Editing by Sonya Hepinstall)

 ((ross.kerber@thomsonreuters.com; (617) 856 4341; Reuters Messaging: Ross.Kerber.Reuters.com@Reuters.net))